wandb/docs/docs/guides/hosting/iam/manage-organization.md

 ## Add and manage teams
 Use your organization's dashboard to create teams within your organization.
-Once you create a team, you can invite users to that tem, assign or update a team member's role, automatically add new users to a team when they join your organization, remove users from a team, and manage team storage with the team's dashboard at `https://wandb.ai/<team-name>`.
+Once an organization admin creates a team, either the org admin or team admin can invite users to that tem, assign or update a team member's role, automatically add new users to a team when they join your organization, remove users from a team, and manage team storage with the team's dashboard at `https://wandb.ai/<team-name>`.

 <!-- If you're looking to simplify team management in your organization, refer to [Automate user and team management](./automate_iam.md). -->